Tax Loss Harvesting+ Methodology

 - Best Practices for TLH+

-There are many ways to get your investments to work harder for you—better diversification, downside risk management, and the right mix of asset classes for your risk level.
-Betterment does all of this automatically via its low-cost index fund ETF portfolio.
+There are many ways to get your investments to work harder for you— diversification, downside risk management, and an appropriate mix of asset classes tailored to your recommended allocation.
+Betterment does this automatically via its ETF portfolios.

-But there is another way to get even more out of your portfolio—using investment losses to improve your after-tax returns with a method called tax loss harvesting.
-In this white paper, we introduce Betterment’s new Tax Loss Harvesting+™ (TLH+™): a sophisticated, fully automated service for Betterment customers.
+But there is another way to help you get more out of your portfolio—using investment losses to improve your after-tax returns with a method called tax loss harvesting.
+In this article, we introduce Betterment’s Tax Loss Harvesting+™ (TLH+™): a sophisticated, fully automated tool that Betterment customers can choose to enable.

-Betterment’s TLH+ service scans portfolios regularly for opportunities (temporary dips that result from market volatility) to realize losses which can be valuable come tax time.
-While the concept of tax loss harvesting is not new for wealthy investors, TLH+ utilizes a number of innovations that typical implementations lack.
-It takes a holistic approach to tax-efficiency, optimizing every user-initiated transaction in addition to adding value through automated activity, such as rebalances.
+Betterment’s TLH+ service scans portfolios regularly for opportunities (temporary dips that result from market volatility) for opportunities to realize losses which can be valuable come tax time.
+While the concept of tax loss harvesting is not new for wealthy investors, TLH+ utilizes a number of innovations that typical implementations may lack.
+It takes a holistic approach to tax-efficiency, seeking to optimize user-initiated transactions in addition to adding value through automated activity, such as rebalances.

 What is tax loss harvesting?